tangopapa/LAMP/README.md

 These files are useful as part of a process for testing Jenkins pipeline builds

 # DOCKER-LAMP:
 Make sure that you have docker-ce installed.
+For detailed instructions on how to install docker-ce on debian Stretch go here: https://github.com/tangopapa/dockter-tom/blob/master/docs/Running%20dockter-tom%20%26%20LAMP.docx

 Run: ./lamp-build.sh